taeyoungP/Trivia_Quiz/README.md

 The following animation demonstrates the application functionality:

 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./Assets/04-web-apis-homework-demo.gif)

+## Description
+Description of the project including the example images

+## How to Use and Play
+Guide for how to play, explanation for button and user interface

+## Credits
+Include any tutorial or reference materials that are used and helped to build this project.

 ## Grading Requirements